hiveot/hub/docs/README-TD.md

 ## Thing Properties

-Thing Properties describe the Thing attributes, state and configuration, and are identified by their key in the TD property map.
+Thing Properties describe the Thing attributes, internal state and configuration, and are defined in the TD property map.

 The WoT TD describes properties with the [PropertyAffordance](https://www.w3.org/TR/wot-thing-description11/#propertyaffordance).
 This is a sub-class of an [interaction affordance](https://www.w3.org/TR/wot-thing-description11/#interactionaffordance) and [dataschema](https://www.w3.org/TR/wot-thing-description11/#dataschema).